alexfernandez/prototypes/README.md

 This last form is only required if you use any of the exported functions, which should be seldom the case.

+### License

+This package is published under the MIT license.
+You can integrate it in any commercial, closed software and/or make changes to the code with complete liberty.
+If you send your changes back to the main repo we will be grateful, but it is by no means required.

 ## String Prototypes

 The following string prototypes are provided.